the-metabolic-disassembler/metadisassembler/README.md

 # The Metabolic Disassembler

-The Metabolic Disassembler is a Python package to automatically predict a combination of biosynthetic building blocks in a molecule.
+The Metabolic Disassembler is a Python package to automatically predict a combination of biosynthetic building blocks in a metabolic compound.
 This software would help to reveal the basic metabolites constructing the target product.

 ## Installation